 As manic as he may be in pursuit of power and authority, you have to hand it to Lex Luthor for realizing that Superman wasn’t the only superhuman to have walked the face of the Earth throughout history.
 The Kryptonite weapon he proposes is intended to deter more than just the Man of Steel, since he believes “there are more of them… the metahuman thesis.
 More likely than not, these exceptional beings live among us.
 The basis of our myths.
 Gods among men upon our little blue planet here.”
 We learn later in the film that he’s already found proof of one immortal Greek warrior woman, but it’s a solid theory to begin with, since we now know that it’s correct on even its most fundamental assumption.

 If Diana would be defined as a “metahuman” due to her being the daughter of Zeus, then it stands to reason many other gods, demigods, and children of gods were similarly shifted from history to myth.
-Hercules seems just as likely a candidate proving Lex’s point, and may even be referenced in Wonder Woman easter egg.
+Hercules seems just as likely a candidate proving Lex’s point, and may even be referenced in a Wonder Woman easter egg.
 But if you go one step further and assume that Zeus, Ares, and the rest of the Olympian Gods were also shifted from actual figures to ‘gods,’ Lex may give another hint towards the Gods of Apokolips actually creating the Greek Pantheon.